-2.10 Investment Committee

-2.10.1 Powys County Council delegates responsibility for the Administrating Authority role to the Investment Sub-Committee.
-This includes investing the Funds assets.
-The Committee is supported by the Fund Administrator and Investment Advisors.

-2.10.2 The Committee is responsible in respect of investment matters:

-a.
-To determine the overall strategy relating to the investment of the Pension Fund's assets and to meeting the Fund's liabilities.

-b.
-To keep under review the performance of the Pension Fund and the Fund's managers.

-c.
-To approve the appointment of advisers and fund managers.

-d.
-To publicise its stewardship role to all Scheduled and Admitted Bodies of the Powys Pension Fund and to all contributors and beneficiaries in accordance with the Fund's Communication Strategy.
+- 2.10 The County Council has appointed independent specialists to provide actuarial and investment advice and is prepared to pay sufficient fees to attract a broad range of both kinds of providers when tendering. - 2.11 The County Council will use suitable means to assess the advice received from its advisers in terms of its contribution to the decision making process. - 2.12 Appropriate performance data will be included in the annual report and statement of accounts for the Fund and in the annual members' newsletter. - 2.13 Investment Committee - 2.13.1 Powys County Council delegates responsibility for the administrating authority role to the Pensions & Investment Committee (The Committee).
+This includes investing the Fund's assets.
+The Committee is supported by the Fund Administrator and investment advisors. - 2.13.2 The Committee is responsible in respect of investment matters: - a.
+To determine the overall strategy relating to the investment of the Fund's assets and to meeting the Fund's liabilities. - b.
+To keep under review the performance of the Fund and the Fund's managers. - To approve the appointment of advisers and fund managers (unless the assets are invested in pooled arrangements in which case the latter may be delegated). - d.
+To publicise the stewardship role to all Scheduled and Admitted Bodies of the Powys Pension Fund and to all contributors and beneficiaries in accordance with the Fund's Communication Strategy. - e.
+The Pensions and Investment Committee regularly monitors the investment performance of the Fund in both absolute terms and against the specific benchmarks set.
+A review of overall or asset class specific benchmarks will be undertaken if the Pensions and Investment Committee considers it appropriate.

-2.11 Investment Managers
+2.14 Investment Managers

-2.11.1 Each Investment Manager will be responsible for:
+- 2.14.1 Each investment manager, or subsequent manager of the Fund's investments, will be responsible for: - a.

-- a.
 Discretionary management of their portfolio, in accordance with the terms of their management agreement, having regard to the need for diversification of investments so far as appropriate and the suitability of investments. - b.
 Providing the Committee with quarterly statements of the assets together with a quarterly report on their actions and future intentions, and any changes to the processes applied to their portfolio. - c.
-Providing the designated provider with the information necessary to calculate performance statistics. - 2.12 Investment Consultant - 2.12.1 The Investment Consultant will be responsible for providing prompt, consistent and competent advice and support through one or two named representatives, in respect of investment matters when so requested by the Committee.
-Advice and support is likely to be sought in regard of: - a.
-Reviews of the Statement of Investment Principles.
+Providing the designated provider with the information necessary to calculate performance statistics.